damianhakert/damianhakert.github.io/source/_posts/2015-06-17-release-manager-the-invisible-hero.markdown

 Do you have any ideas?

 With that I was out of ideas.
-This blog post is an attempt to say a thank you to all release managers.
+This blog post is an attempt to say a thank you to all the release managers.
 You know who you are and you are a true invisible hero for accomplishing the tasks to make everything go out on schedule.

 ### Release manager - my hero.